Pickguard: Custom designs

 The pickguard on a solid-bodied electric guitar is a popular item to be modified (modded) by enthusiasts wanting to add creative designs or use different materials.
 Several businesses now offer custom-made replacement pickguards to give an instrument a unique look.

 The pickguard is sometimes deliberately omitted from a guitar's design.
 For example, superstrats with neck-thru designs aim for maximum sustain and tend to have no plastic parts, pickup frames or plastic potentiometer handles.
 Anything that it is imagined might dampen the sound is stripped off the guitar.

 Classical and flamenco guitars

-Classical guitars rarely have a pickguard since they are usually finger-picked and so are not subject to pick damage.
+Classical guitars most often are not fitted with some sort of a pickguard structure since they are usually fingerpicked and so are not subject to much pick damage.

-Golpeador
+Golpeadores

-The golpeador or "tap plate" on flamenco guitars is not a pickguard, although it is sometimes called that by those unfamiliar with the instrument or the flamenco style.
-The golpeador is specifically installed to provide a stable surface for the heavy percussive tapping and striking with the fingers and fingernails, which are a regular feature of flamenco music.
-The golpeador (unlike a pickguard) is often fitted both above and below the soundhole.
+The golpeador or "tap plate" on flamenco guitars is not a pickguard, although it is sometimes referred that by those unfamiliar with the instrument or the flamenco style.
+The golpeador is specifically installed to provide a stable surface for the heavy percussive tapping and striking with the fingers and fingernails (i.e. golpes), which are a regular feature of the flamenco guitar playing.
+Golpeadores (unlike pickguards) is often fitted surrounding the soundhole on both the bass side and treble side; they are either in one-piece or two-piece construction and come as either clear or colored (commonly white or black) thin self-adhesive plastic films.

-Trivia

-The value of a pickguard is illustrated by Willie Nelson's guitar 'Trigger (guitar)'.
-Trigger was not fitted with a pickguard.
-Through Nelson's continuous use of a flatpick and constant strumming, Nelson has worn a large hole above the bridge, nearly reaching the sound hole.
-Nelson caused the damage as the pick slowly scraped away at the wood.
-A proper pickguard may well have prevented this damage.
-Despite the damage, Nelson still excusively plays this guitar.